young, 3 mm

 pattern on the head.
 There are peach patches surrounding the eye spots.

-is a moderately common species found on rocky bottoms (including in
+is a moderately common species found on rocky bottoms.
+It occurs in protected to

 locations at depths of < 1 to 1.5 m (< 3 to 5 ft).
 Mature